DevaRajan8/DevaRajan8/README.md

 # Hey there!
 I'm Devarajan S 👋

-I'm a passionate AI & Data Science student at Amrita Vishwa Vidyapeetham who thrives on transforming complex problems into intelligent solutions.
+I'm a passionate AI & Data Science student who thrives on transforming complex problems into intelligent solutions.
 My journey revolves around building cutting-edge AI systems that bridge the gap between research and real-world applications.

 ## What I'm All About